-Our course at the Veterinary clinic runs for four weeks, with classes held on Wednesday evenings, beginning at 6.00pm and running for an hour.
-Each month we take in a new group of puppies.
+Our course at the Veterinary clinic runs for four weeks, with classes held on Tuesday and Wednesday evenings, beginning at 6.00pm and running for an hour.
+Each fortnight we take in a new group of puppies.
 Classes are designed for puppies between 6 and 14 weeks of age.

 The classes are run in a safe and controlled environment by a qualified veterinary nurse, with experience in dog behaviour.
 Each week we will cover a broad range of topics and some basic training cues, using positive reinforcement.
 You will be provided each week with samples and information sheets for further reading.

 - Begin to develop a well socialised puppy

 - Help you understand how your puppy learns and to better understand the messages we send them

 - Show you how to make your puppy a more obedient and enjoyable pet to own, teaching cues such as sit, drop, stay, come and leave commands

 - Make coming to the veterinary clinic an enjoyable experience for puppies and make future visits fun when your puppy is a grown dog

 - Educate you on a wide range of pet care topics, including toilet training (of course), feeding, flea and worm control, grooming and potential problem behaviours such as jumping up, digging, barking, chewing, and much more

 If your puppy was not vaccinated at the Mount Barker Veterinary Clinic, before attending, you will need to provide proof of your puppy’s vaccination history; you can bring this on the first night.